- Minimum GPA: 2.5

 - Link to Full Greece Study Tour website

-- 7 nights spent in village of Ancient Korinth
+- Stay in the village of Ancient Korinth

-- Visits to the island of Crete and Athens
+- Visits to the islands of Naxos, Paros, Mykonos, and more!

 About the Program

 The 2020 Greece Study Tour will be the thirteenth run by Professor Michael Taber, Department of Philosophy and Religious Studies at St. Mary’s College of Maryland, offering participants (whether current students at any university, alumni, or just people who’ve wanted to see this amazing land–we’ve had all of the above) an opportunity to gain a first-hand understanding of the layering of history in this part of the world.

 This course can be registered for as any of the following St. Mary’s courses (4 credit-hours):